 - Inventory management: Drive your productivity by checking how many SKUs are in your warehouse, which products are selling and which ones are not, manufacturer details, pricing, etc.

 A good operational management tool can drive up customer satisfaction levels.
 More customer satisfaction means higher customer loyalty.

 Customers don’t want to repeat themselves, and they don’t want to raise the same complaints again and again.
 To counter that, you could always implement an omnichannel marketing plan.
-However, that too would need to hop on the wagon of a CRM.

 90% of people who took part in this survey said that customer satisfaction leads to brand loyalty.

 One of the most obvious but least talked about benefits of using a fully equipped CRM is that you gain market leadership.

 You can become a leader in not just sales or market shares, but also in areas like profitability, customer satisfaction, and even employee satisfaction.

 For example, if you know which products are selling right now and can anticipate the ones that might sell in the future, you can finetune your production pipeline.
 With a good CRM in place, you can sell the right products in the right volumes and at the right price.

 Your CRM can also become a barometer of your company’s health.